 What it says in the title.

 They want $99 for a 1 year renewal, when the actual governing body (ASIC) have a perfectly usable website and change $35.
 They seem to be called Online Business Registration Pty Ltd, but the letter just says ‘Renew your Business Name’ in big letters.
 The first thing that made me suspicious was the off capitalisation of that request.
-The second one was the lack of any reference to ASIC in the letter or the URL/email.
+The second one was the lack of any reference to ASIC in the URL or the email (just a short, threatening mention in the body of the PDF letter).
 And I’ve got nothing against Altona, Altona Meadows or anything, but it just did not sound like the right address for a national body.
 I don’t know if this is illegal or just bad faith.
 They are effectively charging $64 for reminding you to renew the name and providing you with a website through which to do it (if indeed it does get renewed).
 Do they, by law, have to tell you they’re doing that?
 I dunno.
 I’m too ignorant.
 I do know I would not want to give my credit card information to people who are at the very least misleading.

 I feel compelled to make a few comments on the recent changes to the way in which journal publications are to be evaluated in many research organisations and funding bodies.